64kramsystem/saveriomiroddi.github.io/_posts/2019-03-25-An-in-depth-dbas-guide-to-migrating-a-mysql-database-from-the-utf8-to-the-utf8mb4-charset.md

 `utf8mb4` is the MySQL encoding that fully covers the UTF-8 standard.
 Up to MySQL 5.7, the default encoding is `utf8`; the name is somewhat misleading, as this is a variant with a maximum width of 3 bytes.

-Although there's no practical purpose nowadays in using 3-bytes rather than 4-bytes UTF-8, in old MySQL version, this choice was made [for performance reasons](https://mysqlserverteam.com/mysql-8-0-when-to-use-utf8mb3-over-utf8mb4).
+Although there's no practical purpose nowadays in using 3-bytes rather than 4-bytes UTF-8, this choice was originally made [for performance reasons](https://mysqlserverteam.com/mysql-8-0-when-to-use-utf8mb3-over-utf8mb4).

 From a practical perspective, not all the applications will benefit from the extra byte of width, whose most common use cases include [emojis and mathematical letters](https://stackoverflow.com/questions/5567249/what-are-the-most-common-non-bmp-unicode-characters-in-actual-use), however, conforming to standards is a routine task in software engineering.